Skateside/pocket-grimoire-store/documentation.md

 Accessors allow part of the slice's data to be accessed and returned.
 They're defined as methods to functions because they might have additional parameters.

+The first parameter in an accessor is information.
+It's an object containing 2 properties:

+- `state`: A copy of the current state.
+Mutating this does not affect the state itself.
+- `references`: Any references that are created as a result of these accessors.

 Accessors become **references** - these are functions which allow data to be accessed.

 ```ts